Friday, April 15, 2016

 Karl groaned.
 “Why don’t we skip this topic?
 I don’t think anything good is going to come out of it.”

 “I can’t believe it, Kumpel!”
-Hans stuttered, “Based on the way you sounded, a person could say that you are indifferent to the problem.
+Hans stuttered, “You sounded a while ago like someone who is indifferent to the problem.
 Those men at the top are insane, Karl!
 Ethnic Germans are not the only ones behind all the good things that happened or that are happening in Germany.
 This country was built by all its citizens.”

 “Had unpatriotic non-Germans not been living within our borders, we wouldn’t have lost the Great War.”